-Yet, it also boasts even more magnificent features.
-That’s because the site contains numerous limestone columns.
+That’s because the awesome site also contains numerous fascinating limestone columns.
 These comparatively massive features average roughly 20 ft (6 m) in height and about 2.5 ft (0.75 m) in overall width.
-But its marvels do not stop there.
-In fact, the surrounding area consists largely of impressive mica formations.
-Due to the unique nature of this site, numerous precious stones also appear in the mica, including rubies.
+But the marvels of the Borra Caves do not simply stop there.

+Nature, it seems, worked to create multiple wonders in this location.
+In point of fact, the surrounding area consists largely of impressive mica formations.
+Due to the unique nature of this site, numerous precious stones also appear within the mica, including rubies.

 Borra Caves Location, Formation, and Ecology

-However, while it may seem like an inhospitable location, life actually teems within its boundaries.
-Several species of fauna inhabit the caves, including various types of bats, and the golden gecko.
-It also serves as home to several varieties of tiny crustaceans.
+While it may seem like an inhospitable location, a multitude of life actually teems within the boundaries of the Borra Caves.
+For one thing, several species of fauna inhabit the caves.
+These mainly, but not solely, include various types of bats, and the golden gecko.

 But, this seemingly miraculous location also serves as home to several varieties of very tiny crustaceans, however.
 Very strong evidence further indicates that this fantastic site was known to ancient man, in the quite distant past, as well as modern humans.

 This holds true due to the facts uncovered by numerous expeditions to the site.
 As a result of these, researchers discovered numerous archaeological artifacts within the confines of the caves.
 To their amazement, some of these date back roughly 50,000 years.